scipy.sparse.csgraph.

 Computational cost is approximately O[N^3].
 The input csgraph will be converted to a dense representation.

-Computational cost is approximately O[N(N*k + N*log(N))], where k is the average number of connected edges per node.
-The input csgraph will be converted to a csr representation.
+Computational cost is approximately O[I * (E + N) * log(N)], where E is the number of edges in the graph, and I = len(indices) if indices is passed.
+Otherwise, I = N. The input csgraph will be converted to a csr representation.

 ‘BF’ – Bellman-Ford algorithm.